Jamie-Lee Kriewitz: 2016–present: Eurovision Song Contest and Berlin

-Activism
+Personal life

 Kriewitz is an animal rights activist.
 She collaborated with the People for the Ethical Treatment of Animals for their "Vegan life is the best life" project, where her Japanese decora kei-inspired outfit and an autographed poster was auctioned.
 During an interview with PETA, Kriewitz explained her perspective on equality of all living things by saying: "The difference between the dog and pork is simply not for me - it is inhumane, animals that cannot defend themselves to abuse.
 I take my responsibility for all animals too seriously and would also say 'no' to leather, wool and animal experiments."

+In 2021, Kriewitz identified as non-binary, using she/they pronouns.